lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

 ### PermissionError: [Errno 13] Permission denied

-**Problem**: Cannot write to CSV files during H3 conversion or suitability scoring.
+**Problem**: Cannot write snapshot CSVs or the final suitability export during H3 conversion or scoring.

 **Solution**:
 - Close any programs that might have the CSV files open (Excel, text editors, etc.)
 - Check file permissions on the `data/processed/` directory
 - Run the script with appropriate permissions
+- When automation fails mid-run, delete any partially written `.tmp` files (prefixed with `.`) so the converter can retry

 ### TypeError: Could not convert string to numeric